About Chemistry Coaches

 Become a Coach

-Applications for the position of chemistry coach are accepted from the week after Winter Carnival until Friday of the week after spring break.
+Applications for the position of chemistry coach are accepted from the week after Winter Carnival until 9:00 pm on March 25.

 Essential Job Requirements